35 Types of Neural Networks: What, When, and Why

 6. Long Short-Term Memory (LSTM)

-Long short-term memory networks are a type of recurrent neural network that are particularly good at learning from long sequences of data.
 What makes LSTMs unique is their ability to remember and use information from many steps back in the sequence, overcoming the “short-term memory” issue of basic RNNs which struggle with long-term dependencies due to the problem known as “vanishing gradients”.

 This makes LSTMs perfect for tasks like text generation: for example, if a character was introduced at the start of a book, an LSTM can remember to include references to that character much later.

-In summary, when dealing with long sequences where context from earlier inputs is crucial, LSTMs are often the best choice.
+When dealing with long sequences where context from earlier inputs is crucial, LSTMs are often the best choice.

-7. Gated Recurrent Units (GRU)
+7. Gated Recurrent Units

-8. Autoencoders (AE)
+8. Autoencoders

 Autoencoders are a special type of neural network used for learning efficient representations of input data, also known as encoding, and then reconstructing the data from these encodings, known as decoding.
 The unique feature of autoencoders is their ability to compress data into a lower-dimensional form and then rebuild it.